opencadc-metadata-curation/collection2caom2/README.md

     2. mosaicing
     3. splitting out commensal observations

+1. CAOM Collection names vs Storage Inventory (SI) Namespaces - In CAOM the collection is limited to a single path component string and other places to put data release for such surveys is not very visible.
+LSST, for example, chose to use obs_collection of LSST.DP1 for this reason.
+In SI, the files can be organised into <scheme>:<collection>/DR1 (can have arbitrary paths and namespadce is more loosely any prefix).
+Technically, it doesn't have to match, but when there is an n..m relationship between collection and SI namespace it makes artifact validation (caom2 vs SI) harder.
+For example, validation would have to use 2 collections vs 1 namespace so it is doable (from a query point of view)... but if there are artifacts in SI that don't match we don't know which collection they should belong to.

 ### Planes

 1. Plane-level metadata is only computed for productType=science|calibration.
 Auxiliary artifacts (or parts or chunks) are expected to be part of another plane with science, unless it is a temporary state caused by ingestion order.